ericlbarreto/webscraping-fundamentus/README.md

 # 👨‍💻 Fundamentus WebScraping
 Fundamentus is an online system that provides financial and fundamental information on companies with shares listed on Bovespa (B3 Brazilian Stock Exchange Index).
-This project collects data from Real Estate Funds and applies filters that can be chosen in "main", then the data is treated and listed in a table with the best funds according to the strategic filter.
+This project collects data from Real Estate Funds and applies filters that can be chosen in "main.py", then the data is treated and listed in a table with the best funds according to the strategic filter.

 Running code:
 <h1>